TUCTF/write-ups-2015/Backdoorctf15/echo_100/README.md

 (not used here) that will work on that machine.
 No more worrying about endianess or 64 bit vs 32 bit or compiling custom shellcode.
-Installation of pwntools is a simple pip install pwntools.
+Installation of pwntools is a simple ```pip install pwntools```.
-This should work even when they take servers down.
+This code should work even when they take servers down.
 There will need to be a local file called flag.txt, and pwntools will attach your process of echo to a local port to simulate a remote exploit.